Optimal single threshold stopping rules and sharp prophet inequalities: Introduction

 \paragraph*{Notation.} Throughout the paper we use the following notation.
 Let $F$ be a distribution function; then we define the quantile function $F^{\leftarrow}: [0,1]\to \bar{\bR}=[0, \infty]$ of $F$ by

 The quantile function $F^\leftarrow$ is left continuous inverse to $F$.
 We also denote $U(t)$, $t\geq 1$, the $(1-1/t)$--quantile of $F$:

 In what follows the range of a distribution function is denoted ${\rm range}(F):=\{F(x): x\in [0, \infty)\}$.
 A {\em realizable $t$--quantile of $F$} is any value $z\in [0,\infty)$ such that $F(z)=t$. \paragraph*{Organization.} The rest of this paper is structured as follows.
-In Section~\ref{s-single} we provide the main results concerning performance of single threshold rules in the iid setting and related prophet inequalities.
-Section~\ref{s-game} develops a game theoretic formulation that characterizes the optimal single threshold rules and corresponding prophet inequalities.
-In Section \ref{s-prophet} we detail how this game-theoretic formulation can be leveraged towards theoretical guarantees, and discuss some of the computational aspects related to the underlying optimization problems.
+In Section~\ref{s-single} we provide the results concerning performance of single threshold rules in the iid setting and related prophet inequalities.
+Section~\ref{sec:sharpness} discusses various statements about sharpness of prophet inequalities for single threshold rules that have been made in antecedent literature.
+The main results of this paper are presented in Sections~\ref{s-game}--\ref{s-num}.
+Section~\ref{s-game} develops a game--theoretic formulation that characterizes sharp prophet inequalities and corresponding least favorable distributions and optimal single threshold stopping rules.
+In Section \ref{s-prophet} we detail how this game--theoretic characterization can be leveraged towards theoretical guarantees, and discuss the computational aspects related to the underlying optimization problems.
 Section~\ref{s-num} contains discussion and examples that illustrate application of the developed approach for restricted families of probability distributions.
 Section~\ref{sec:proofs} presents proofs of the main results of this paper.